felix1234567890/laravel_graphql_jwt/README.md

 6. Run `docker-compose exec app php artisan migrate --seed`
 7. Open GraphQL playground on `http://localhost:8080/graphiql` and run queries
 8. Don't forget to run register and login mutations to obtain access token which should be pasted inside Authorization header

+Notice: For file uploads in GraphQL I recommend using Altair GraphQL client.